Skip to content

 [!NOTE] Most users should use connect_state() for configuration.
 Direct construction is for advanced use cases requiring fine-grained control or custom storage backends.

-For advanced use cases, you can construct state objects directly instead of using the factory function:
+For advanced use cases, you can construct state objects directly using types from kvgit:

 # Equivalent to connect_state(type="versioned", storage="disk", path="/path")